EricssonResearch/dnt/miki/doc/inispec.md

 TODO parameters specific for the interface `type`: udp port and peer ip, eth priority etc.

 A `virtual` interface is a special hardware interface that can be used in decapsulating scenarios: the last action sends the decapsulated packet to a virtual interface, where it will be parsed&processed again.
+TODO should `virtual` be the type or the name of the interface?

 ## streams